lgonzalezrouco/pti/microservices/README.md

 #### Kubernetes and microservices

 Kubernetes requires a microservice to be provided as a set of container images plus an optional configuration about storage and networking.
-Kubernetes does not use the term "microservice" in its API methods and objects, but there are some API object that implicitly relates to it.
+Kubernetes does not use the term "microservice" in its API methods and objects, but there are some API objects that implicitly relates to it.
 On the one hand there's the **Deployment** object, which is basically a configuration that instructs Kubernetes how to create and update instances of a microservice.
 On the other hand, there's the **Service** object, which defines a logical set of Pods and a policy by which to access them.

 <p align="center">
   <img src="pods-services.png" width="700">